MagicJinn/SSea-Legacy-Yacht/README.md

 When you complete [The First Curator's quest](http://sunlesssea.fandom.com/wiki/The_First_Curator#The_First_Curator.27s_Manse) in Venderbight, your captain can obtain the [Steam Yacht](http://sunlesssea.fandom.com/wiki/Deeds_to_a_Steam_Yacht).
 This mod makes it so your next captains in your lineage can also obtain the Yacht.

 Fully compatible with [Ship Storage](http://www.nexusmods.com/sunlesssea/mods/12) (Including the [Sunless Stories](https://www.nexusmods.com/sunlesssea/mods/21) version).

+Formatted to be used with SDLS.
+The regular JSON format, is available in Releases, Nexusmods, or you can generate it yourself with SDLS.